hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 2. Edit `.ethereum-config.js` and set the private key for your Ethereum deployment address and Infura key.

-3. Edit the file `hardhat.config.js` and uncomment these lines
+3. Edit the file `hardhat.config.js` and uncomment these lines (or uncomment the network you want to deploy to):

 ```bash
      // const ethereumConfig = require("./.ethereum-config");